Math, Professor William R. Kenan, Jr. Chair in Mathematics

 Michael Rock specializes in economic development, and is an authority on the interaction of development and pollution-control policy in Asia.
 He has taught in the US, Thailand and Vietnam.

-Economics Associate Professor
+Sociology Associate Professor

 Nathan Wright's teaching and research interests include sociology of religion, public opinion, sociology of culture and research methods.

-Jonathon Wilson, Biology
+Jon Wilson, Biology